Did you know?

 Which is the best (shocking) method for building muscle?

 Supersets are the winner.
 Tri-sets and negative resistance come a close second.
-Tri-sets are an additional option when you want to take supersets one step further and using negatives is a proven technique that can be used on every exercise.
+Tri-sets are an additional option when you want to take supersets one step farther and using negatives is a proven technique that can be used on every exercise.

 Pyramiding weight in my eyes should never be overlooked either, as the resistance you use when lifting weight is one of the most important factors for growth.

-Drop sets are another method that rate very highly, but the overall intensity benefits of supersets is the main reason I rate them as the number one principle for shocking muscle.
+Drop sets are another method that rate highly, but the overall intensity benefits of supersets is the main reason I rate them as the number one principle for shocking muscle.

 The amount of growth I have gotten from using supersets has been incredible.
 Vascularity and definition have also been a result of using supersets over an extended period.